 2005 BSc (Hons) Degree in Psychology (First Class)

-As a committed professional, I ensure that my practice is enhanced by attending regular training events and courses.
-This ensures that my skills and knowledge remain up to date.
-I also adhere to the BACP requirement that Counsellors must receive regular counselling supervision.
+I attend regular training events and courses to ensure that my skills and knowledge remain up to date.
+I also adhere to the BACP requirement that counsellors must receive regular counselling supervision.
+I have also been DBS checked by the Disclosure and Barring service and I have an Enhanced Criminal Record Certificate.